matthewfeickert/pytorch-gpu-pixi-example/README.md

 ## Get started

 > [!CAUTION]
-> If on macOS and using `pixi` `v0.39.4` or later you'll need to comment out or remove the `system-requirements table` given https://github.com/prefix-dev/pixi/issues/2714.
+> If on macOS and using `pixi` `v0.39.4` or earlier you'll need to comment out or remove the `system-requirements table` given https://github.com/prefix-dev/pixi/issues/2714.

 1. Install [`pixi`](https://pixi.sh/)
 2. Run